ryparker/Awesome-List/README.md

 - :star: [Josh Comeau's blog](https://www.joshwcomeau.com/) - One of the best blog designs i've seen.
 Josh incorporates sound, hit counters, and other fancy tricks in his blog design.
 His actual content are solid and some go into detail on how he added some of his blogs coolest features.
 I highly recommend it to everyone.

+- [RallyInteractive](https://rallyinteractive.com/) - Rally is a small digital product studio in Salt Lake City, Utah.
+We're an experienced team of designers & developers, partnering with brands like Google, Nike, and National Geographic since 2011.

 Test Framework Examples

 - [Google Test](https://github.com/google/googletest) - C++ - Google Testing and Mocking Framework